 When you purchase shipping labels on Pirate Ship, both USPS and UPS may charge you after you ship in the form of Carrier Adjustments.
-These charges will appear in your individual shipment links, and you can see all of these charges listed out in your Reports / Carrier Adjustments.
+These charges will appear in your individual shipment links, and you can see all of these charges listed in your Reports / Carrier Adjustments.

 Note that none of these charges ever come from Pirate Ship, but directly from the carriers themselves 😅